 For now, Army suspends discharges of immigrant recruits

-A memo shared with The Associated Press spells out orders to high-ranking Army officials to stop processing discharges of men and women who enlisted in the special immigrant program.
+A memo shared with The Associated Press on Wednesday and dated July 20 spells out orders to high-ranking Army officials to stop processing discharges of men and women who enlisted in the special immigrant program, effective immediately.

+It was not clear how many recruits were impacted by the action, and the Pentagon did not immediately respond to requests for comment about the memo.

 The disclosure comes one month after the AP reported that dozens of immigrant enlistees were being discharged or had their contracts cancelled.
 Some said they were given no reason for their discharge.
 Others said the Army informed them they’d been labeled as security risks because they have relatives abroad or because the Defense Department had not completed background checks on them.

-In a statement Thursday, Army Lt.
-Col. Nina L. Hill said they were stopping the discharges in order to review the administrative separation process.
-The decision could impact hundreds of enlistees.

-“We continue to abide by all requirements to include completing a thorough background investigation” on all recruits, she said.

-The Army has reversed one discharge, for Brazilian reservist Lucas Calixto, 28, who had sued.
+Early last month, the Pentagon said there had been no specific policy change and that background checks were ongoing.
+And in mid-July the Army reversed one discharge, for Brazilian reservist Lucas Calixto, 28, who had sued.
 Nonetheless, discharges of other immigrant enlistees continued.
 Attorneys sought to bring a class action lawsuit last week to offer protections to a broader group of reservists and recruits in the program, demanding that prior discharges be revoked and that further separations be halted.

 A judge’s order references the July 20 memo, and asks the Army to clarify how it impacts the discharge status of Calixto and other plaintiffs.
 As part of the memo, Williams also instructed Army officials to recommend whether the military should issue further guidance related to the program.